 - A certified contract for the purchase of a residence, or a residence lease contract attested by the tax office, or other certified document proving that the applicant has sufficient accommodation to meet the accommodation needs of his or her family.

 The Asylum Service has interpreted this article of P.D.
 131/2006 in a pro-refugee way.
 Either a full social security certificate or tax declaration proving sufficient income is required (or not both of them).
 On the contrary, the Aliens Police Directorate, i.e. in cases of recognized applicants under the “old procedure” (PD 114/2010) requires both certificates after the three months of the recognition.
 Another difference is that Asylum Service starts counting the 3-month period from the deliverance of the recognition decision.
 On the contrary, for the Aliens Police Directorate this deadline starts from the issuance of this decision that in most of these cases took place more than 3 months before the deliverance of the decision.
 In practice, the Aliens Police Directorate is demanding from refugees to apply for family reunification before they even know that they are recognized as refugees.
-In November 2019, GCR represented a refugee before the First Instance Administrative Court of Athens regarding this matter and the decision is pending.